-If you receive a payment from an IRA when you are under age 591⁄2, you will have to pay the 10% additional income tax on early distributions from the IRA, unless an exception applies.
+If you receive a payment from an IRA when you are under age 591⁄2, you will have to pay the 10% additional income tax on early distributions on the part of the distribution that you must include in income, unless an exception applies.
 In general, the exceptions to the 10% additional income tax for early distributions from an IRA are the same as the exceptions listed above for early distributions from a plan.
 However, there are a few differences for payments from an IRA, including:

-- There is no exception for payments after separation from service that are made after age 55. - The exception for qualified domestic relations orders (QDROs) does not apply (although a special rule applies under which, as part of a divorce or separation agreement, a tax-free transfer may be made directly to an IRA of a spouse or former spouse). - The exception for payments made at least annually in equal or close to equal amounts over a specified period applies without regard to whether you have had a separation from service. - There are additional exceptions for (1) payments for qualified higher education expenses, (2) payments up to \$10,000 used in a qualified first-time home purchase, and (3) payments after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for self-employed status).
+- There is no exception for payments after separation from service that are made after age 55 in the year of the separation (or age 50 for qualified public safety employees) does not apply. - The exception for qualified domestic relations orders (QDROs) does not apply (although a special rule applies under which, as part of a divorce or separation agreement, a tax-free transfer may be made directly to an IRA of a spouse or former spouse). - The exception for payments made at least annually in equal or close to equal amounts over a specified period applies without regard to whether you have had a separation from service. - There are additional exceptions for (1) payments for qualified higher education expenses, (2) payments up to \$10,000 used in a qualified first-time home purchase, and (3) payments after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for self-employed status).